jratzenboeck/jratzenboeck-blog/_posts/2017-09-10-anglar-systemjs-gulp.md

 use Gulp tasks to improve local development and testing on the one hand and make your Angular 2+ app ready for productive use on the other hand.

 ### Setting up Gulp for building web projects
-The preferred way to install gulp is by installing the according package globally as following
+The preferred way to install Gulp is by installing the according package globally as following

 `npm install -g gulp`

 This enables you to use the `gulp` command in every project where you want to support building with Gulp.
-They only thing you then need is a file where you specify how your project has to be built, namely the build pipeline.
+The only thing you then need is a file where you specify how your project has to be built, namely the build pipeline.
 In Gulp this is done by implementing separate tasks and chaining them together to execute them in a row.
 Following example illustrates how such a task can look like: